-Post-op Instructions
+Post-op Instructions:

-- 1. Remove outer cup dressing in 48 hours.
-When the cup comes off, remove the underlying cotton ball. - 2.
-Steristrips/Skin glue behind the ear typically fall off in 10-14 days; if not, the patient/caregiver may peel off at 2 weeks. - 3.
+- 1. Remove outer dressing completely in 24 hours. - 2.
+Skin glue behind the ear typically falls off in 10-14 days. - 3.
 Take pain medication as needed typically, Motrin or Tylenol is sufficient. - 4.
 No lifting objects heavier than 5 lbs for 2 weeks.
 Light activity is recommended, with no strenuous/vigorous activity until the follow-up appointment.
-No swimming. - 5.
-It is normal for the ear to protrude a bit for 1-2 months after surgery.
-It is normal to have some drainage from either the ear canal or the incision after surgery.
+No swimming.
+No nose blowing. - 5.
+It is normal for the ear to protrude a bit for 2-3 weeks after surgery.
+It is normal to have some drainage from either the ear canal or incision after surgery. - 6.
+Notify physician if fever over 101 or severe increase in pain/swelling at the operative site.